mrward/mrward.github.com/source/_posts/2017-02-19-PowerShellSupportInXamarinStudio.markdown

 {% img /images/blog/PowerShellSupportInXamarinStudio/DebugRunMainToolbarButton.png 'Run button in the main toolbar' 'Run button in the main toolbar' %}

+A solution does not need to be open in order for a PowerShell script to be run with the debugger.
+You can open just a PowerShell script into Xamarin Studio and then run the debugger.

 Once the debugger has started you can select Step Over, Step In, Step Out or Continue Debugging from the Run menu, or click one of the main toolbar buttons, or use one of the keyboard shortcuts.

 {% img /images/blog/PowerShellSupportInXamarinStudio/RunStepMenuItems.png 'Run menu with Step menu items' 'Run menu with Step menu items' %}